Three Methods to Dodge and Burn

 So why dodge and burn?

-Dodge and burn allow you to bring out the highlights and emphasize the shadows in your images, allowing your subject (and background if you dodge and burn your background) to pop and bring to attention all of the details in the picture.
-Also, if there are areas that you would like to alter or minimize, dodge and burn are perfect for that too.
-It's always important not to drastically change or modify the natural highlights and shadows to not distort your images.
+Dodge and burn let you bring out highlights and emphasize shadows in your images, making your subject (and background, if you dodge and burn the background) pop, and highlighting all the details in the picture.
+Also, if there are areas you would like to alter or minimize, dodge and burn are perfect for that.
+It's always important not to drastically alter the natural highlights and shadows, as this can distort your images.

-The image below is a guide of where I typically like to dodge and burn for portraits, but always try to go with the natural lighting patterns of each of your specific images.
+The image below is a guide to where I typically like to dodge and burn for portraits, but I always try to go with the natural lighting patterns of each image.

 Happy editing!